tohwsw/aws-ecs-workshop-console/Lab1-Getting-Started-with-ECS/readme.md

 Next, let’s launch the ECS cluster which will host our container instances.
 We're going to put these instances in the public subnets since they're going to be hosting public microservices.

-Create a new security group by navigating to the EC2 console -> Security Group and create **sgecslabpubliccluster**.
-Keep the defaults.
-Make sure the correct VPC is selected when creating the security group.

 Navigate to the [ECS console](https://console.aws.amazon.com/ecs/) and click Create Cluster.
 Choose the **Networking only** cluster template.
 Click **Next Step**.